runar-labs/runar-rust/README.md

   * **Encrypted Storage** → blazing-fast SQLite with transparent encryption
 * **Mobile-first Embedding** – The core can be linked directly into iOS/Android apps, powering fully offline-capable P2P experiences.
 * **Zero-Ops Deployments** – Ship a single static binary; no external DB or message broker required.
+* **Zero-Copy Local Calls** – Services compiled into the same binary talk via plain in-memory function calls.
+No cloning, no serialization, identical performance to native Rust.

 ---